 Introduction to the principles of design, coding, and testing of software projects; the software development cycle; and managing the implementation of large computer projects.
 Students undertake a large team project.
 Prerequisites: CS-230 and CS-301.

 A seminar course for computer science majors.
 Students will research and present current developments and topics in computer science.
 Post-graduation opportunities will be explored and preparation for these opportunities will be discussed.
 Course open to juniors and seniors only.
 Prerequisites: 12 credits from CS.

 Supervised experience in business, governmental, or non-profit institutions where work is related to student interest in computer science.
-Limited to Computer Science majors with a minimum GPA of 2.00 and 12 hours in computer science.
+Limited to Computer Science majors with a minimum GPA of 2.00 in the major and 12 hours in computer science.
 Can be repeated for a total of 3 credit hours.
 Pass/fail grading only.
 Instructor consent required.

 With a faculty mentor, the student will formulate and execute an original research project that will culminate in a paper and a presentation.
 The research project must meet Honors Program thesis requirements as well as the expectations of the computer science faculty.
 Enrollment limited to seniors or second semester juniors in the Honors and/or Teaching Fellows Programs.

-With a faculty mentor, the student will formulate and execute an original research project that will culminate in a paper and a presentation.
+With a faculty mentor, the student will formulate and execute an original research project that will culminate in a paper and/or a presentation.
 Open to juniors and seniors majoring in Computer Studies or others with permission of the department.
 May be repeated for credit for a maximum of six hours.